AndrewClarke/Allens-Interval-Algebra/README.md

 Implement the essential operators from Allens Interval Algebra, and also some metaprogramming for combinatoral operators.
+NOTE: I am very tempted to remove the metaprogrammed operators because they don't appear to be needed by 'the book' (see below).

 If you are interested in temporal databases, A very useful book to read is